apostrophecms/apostrophe-documentation/tutorials/core-concepts/03-reusable-content-pieces/reusable-content-with-pieces.md

 # Reusable content with pieces

-When you create content with the rich text editor, or images widget, that content is displayable on the page where it is created.
+When you create content with the rich text editor, or images widget, that content is only displayable on the page where it is created.
 That will work for some cases, but often you need more powerful tools to create different types of content that can be reused in different ways across your site.

 ## A directory of people: working with pieces